Whats in this section?

 Inspection teams are led by an experienced CQC manager and often include experts in their field.
 The team may also include professional or clinical staff; Experts by Experience; people who use services and carers.

 Following an inspection, each care home and home care agency is given a report of how it rates against national essential standards of quality and safety.
-CQC has also started rating services as ‘Outstanding’, ‘Good’, ‘Requires Improvement’ and ‘Inadequate’.
-By March 2016, CQC expects to have rated every adult social care service in England.
+CQC rates services as ‘Outstanding’, ‘Good’, ‘Requires Improvement’ and ‘Inadequate’.

 If you use a home care agency or move into a care home or nursing home you should feel able to comment on any aspect of your life which affects your happiness or comfort.
 This might be anything from the way you are treated by staff to the quality of the food you are served.
 You should also feel free to make comments and suggestions about possible improvements to your surroundings and the services provided.